Health Careers

 Published on Health Careers (https://www.healthcareers.nhs.uk)

-Clinical academic careers
+Clinical academic and research careers

 Clinical research provides evidence to inform clinical decisions, which is vital for ensuring the best possible care for patients.